vastvik123/chatstack/README.md

 # chatstack
-A chat application using socket.io'\n'
+A chat application using socket.io\
-Backend in Node js.'\n'
+Backend in Node js.\
 Frontend in HTML5,CSS3 and Vanilla Javascript.